A reliable order-statistics-based approximate nearest neighbor search algorithm: Implementation

 \subsection{Preliminary assessment of reliability}

-We ran a few experiments to gain insight into the importance of using multiple bases and searching in neighboring cones, and on the reliability we can expect for the proposed search algorithm.
+We ran a few experiments to gain insight into the importance of using multiple bases and searching neighboring cones, and to assess the reliability of the proposed search algorithm.

 We consider a running example with i.i.d.
 Gaussian components, with $K$=16 and $\log_2N$=16, hence density $\rho$=1, and report in Fig.\ref{fig:preliminary1} (top-left) the probability (MonteCarlo estimates) that the first $G$ components of query and NN have the same sign.
 Using a single basis, this probability is very large only for small values of $G$: for example, while it is almost certain that the first 3 components have the same sign, the probability drops to about 60\% for $G$=8.
-Note that for $G$=16, the probability is almost 0, showing that if we relied on signs for classification {\em without} prior sorting, like in ITQ, we would very likely err.
+Note that for $G$=16, the probability is almost 0, showing that using signs for classification {\em without} prior sorting, like in ITQ, is prone to errors.
 Using multiple bases guarantees a significant improvement, and already with 8 rotations the first 8 components of query and NN have almost certainly the same sign.

 The top-right plot of Fig.\ref{fig:preliminary1} reports the probability that the largest component of the query ($F$=1) is among the $G$ largest components of the NN.
 The probability is just above 40\% for $G$=1, that is, even in this relatively high-density case, we cannot fully trust the largest component for reliable classification.
 If we look also in profiles where the largest component of the query is only the second, third, ..., $G$-th largest, the probability of finding the NN grows, but not as quickly as we might hope.
 However, by using multiple bases, the whole curve drifts rapidly towards 1, becoming almost flat for 8 rotations.
-To increase search efficiency, however, classification should be carried out based on more components, F>1.
+To increase search efficiency, however, classification should be carried out based on more components, $F>1$.
 The bottom plots report, therefore, the same data with reference to the two and three largest components of the query, respectively.
 In both cases, the classification is very reliable for small values of $G$ if 8-16 rotations are used.